 salt and pepper to taste

 In a deep pot over medium-high heat, warm oil.
 Add 2 T butter, heat until starting to foam, then add onion, carrot, celery and garlic.
 Cook, stirring frequently, until tender and fragrant.
 Add 2-3 more T butter and cook until butter is deep golden and nutty smelling, then sprinkle flour over vegetable mixture.
-Lower heat to medium, stir until all flour is incorporated and roux no longer smells raw.
-Whisk in chicken broth in gradual additions to avoid lumps (3-4 will probably do).
+Lower heat to medium, stir until all flour is incorporated and roux turns dark blonde and nutty-bready smelling.
+Whisk in chicken broth in gradual additions to avoid lumps (3-4 additions will do).
 Add chicken, poultry seasoning, thyme and tarragon and bring to a boil, then lower heat to simmer for 6-8 minutes.

 Turn heat back up and add boiling water.
 When boil is steady, add noodles and cook until about 2 minutes short of done.
 Add peas for final 2 minutes of noodle cook time.
 Remove from heat and stir in cream.
 Adjust seasonings and allow to sit covered for 5 minutes before serving.